 Your county elections official, superintendent, college president or school board member can tell you how board members are elected in your district.

 When are school board elections?

 Half of the board members in Oregon’s school, community college and education service districts are elected or re-elected in each odd-numbered year.
 Under Oregon law, such elections are held the third Tuesday in May.
-The filing deadline is March 16.
+The next election is May 16, 2023.

 How do I file?

 The filing period opens Feb.
 4. Prospective candidates can file in one of two ways:

 - Submit a petition containing the signatures of 25 registered voters or 10 percent of the registered voters in the district, whichever is less